 We landed and my backpack had arrived safe and sound.
 I was starting to feel better until I tried to withdraw money.

 Error.
 I tried another ATM.
 Error.
 I tried yet another, then another.
 All of them gave me error pages.
-I tried to use a cash advance from my credit card and received the same error messages.
+I tried to use a cash advance from my credit card–I was entitled to at least $1,000–and received the same error messages.

 I felt a sinking weight in my chest.
-No, no, no. After trying to make all of those phone calls it really hit me: I was thousands of miles away from anyone that knew me.
+No, no, no. After trying to make all of those failed phone calls, it really hit me: I was thousands of miles away from anyone that knew me.

 The woman at the exchange office looked at me exasperatedly as I came back again.
 “Look, you said you tried to withdraw money from your credit card, right?
 Try swiping it, get a ticket for the Tube, and go to a bank in London.”